Hui-of-limin/deep_learning-project/README.txt

 To run this program, you need to download the dataset https://www.kaggle.com/paultimothymooney/breast-histopathology-images in the local path "os.listdir('../input')".

-Because the random seed and the running environment are different each time, the outputs have some difference in each running.
-That is why the outputs are differentfrom our ipython and PPT.
+Because the random seed and the running environment are different each time, the outputs has some difference in each running.
+That is why there exists some difference between our notebook and PPT.